php-curl-class/php-curl-class/SECURITY.md

 }
 ```

+### Url may point to internal urls

-* Url may point to internal urls behind firewall (e.g. http://192.168.0.1/ or ftp://192.168.0.1/).
-Use a whitelist to
+* Url may point to internal urls including those behind a firewall (e.g. http://192.168.0.1/ or ftp://192.168.0.1/).
+Use
-  allow certain urls.
-Definitely don't use a blacklist.
+  a whitelist to allow certain urls rather than a blacklist.

+### Request data may refer to system files

 * Request data prefixed with the @ character may have special interpretation and read from system files.